-Cityringen Metro is a 15.5km underground circle line being developed as an extension to the Copenhagen Metro.
-The Copenhagen metro system will have a total length of 43km and more than 40 stations upon completion of the Cityringen line.
+Cityringen Metro is a 15.5km underground circle line developed as an extension to the Copenhagen Metro in Denmark.
+The expansion increased the total length of the Copenhagen metro system to 43km and number of stations to more than 40.

-With an estimated cost of DKK21.3bn ($3.2bn), the railway project will include the construction of 17 stations, emergency shafts, and two new underground lines M3 and M4 connecting to the Kongens Nytorv and Frederiksberg stations on the existing Copenhagen metro.
+With an estimated cost of kr21.3bn ($3.2bn), the railway project included the construction of 17 stations, emergency shafts, and two new underground lines M3 and M4 connecting to the Kongens Nytorv and Frederiksberg stations on the existing Copenhagen metro.

-The Danish Parliament approved the circle line project in the summer of 2007, while the construction works began in 2011.
-Metroselskabet is developing the project with the aim of completing it by July 2019.
+The Danish Parliament approved the circle line project in mid-2007 while the construction works began in 2011.
+Developed by Metroselskabet, the project was completed in September 2019.

 Cityringen Metro details

-The new fully automated line will be a driverless system operating 24/7 at a frequency of 100s.
-It is expected to be accessed by approximately 240,000 passengers a day.
-The trains on the line will travel at an average speed of 40km/h.
+The new fully automated line is a driverless system operating 24/7 at a frequency of 100s.
+It can be accessed by approximately 240,000 passengers a day.
+The trains on the line travel at an average speed of 40km/h.

-The metro will provide services to major areas of Copenhagen such as Danish Parliament, the Central Station, City Hall, and the S-train and metro stations.
+The metro provides services to major areas of Copenhagen such as Danish Parliament, the Central Station, City Hall, and the S-train and metro stations.

-It will also provide passengers with access to the regional rail and commuter train network at the Copenhagen Central, Østerport, and Nørrebro stations.
-Further, it will be connected to the under-construction Nordhavnen Metro through a twin track line.
+It also provides passengers with access to the regional rail and commuter train network at the Copenhagen Central, Østerport, and Nørrebro stations.
+Further, it is connected to the under-construction Nordhavnen Metro through a twin track line.

-A round journey on the new circle line is estimated to take approximately 24 minutes.
-Journey on the line from Nørrebro Runddel to Enghave Plads is expected to take just seven minutes, while it will take six minutes from Nørrebro station to Trianglen, and eight minutes from Poul Henningsens Plads to Rådhuspladsen.
+A round journey on the new circle line takes approximately 24 minutes.
+Journey on the line from Nørrebro Runddel to Enghave Plads can be completed in just seven minutes while it takes six minutes from Nørrebro station to Trianglen, and eight minutes from Poul Henningsens Plads to Rådhuspladsen.

 Design of the stations on Cityringen Metro

-The underground stations of the metro will be cut-and-cover box structures measuring 64m x 20m.
-They will include island platforms between 7m and 9m wide and located at a depth of approximately 19m.
+The underground stations of the metro are cut-and-cover box structures measuring 64m x 20m.
+They include island platforms with widths between 7m and 9m and are located at a depth of approximately 19m.

 The design of the stations is identical to the Copenhagen metro stations, which are underground stations with easy access from the street level and to the platform.